Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Local Epsilon Factors (cf. , , )

 \subsection{Reduction to the case of positive characteristic}

-To compute the local epsilon factors of vanishing cycles complex, we give a method to reduce it to the case of positive characteristic.
-This subsection is only necessary for the case of characteristic $0$. \begin{rmk} The following technique is needed since we treat $\ell$-adic sheaves.
-If one could develop a theory of epsilon cycles for local epsilon factors without taking modulo roots of unity and one could treat $\Lambda$-sheaves for a finite local ring $\Lambda$, the technique seemed unnecessary. \end{rmk}
+To compute the local epsilon factors of vanishing cycles in the case of characteristic $0$, we give a method to reduce it to the case of positive characteristic.
+This method may be compared with spreading-out arguments for \'etale sheaves with finite coefficients.
+This subsection is only necessary for the case of characteristic $0$. \begin{rmk} The following technique is needed since we work with $\ell$-adic sheaves.
+If one could develop a theory of epsilon cycles for local epsilon factors without taking modulo roots of unity and one could work with $\Lambda$-sheaves for a finite local ring $\Lambda$, then the technique seemed unnecessary. \end{rmk}

 We start with general lemmas.